bgawalt/netflixtank/README.md

 lower bound assuming this new upper bound -- we'll slowly converge to a stable estimate of the range.

-Given the title serials we have here, that estimate comes to 241,984.97.
+Given the title serials we have here, a count estimate by this method comes to **241,984.97 movies.**

 The lower bound is estimated at 10010.03.
 I take this lower bound's proximity to an even 10,000 to be a generally positive signal.
 We don't have any four-digit serials in the dataset, and I'm glad it's only 10 away from the nice, round, obvious start-counter of 10L, instead of being, say, 10,500 or so.